How to Open a Baidu PPC Account in 2022

 Now you can do the magic of Baidu pay-per-click advertising and start to promote your company in China!

 - Have your Chinese website, Chinese business license, a government page where your business information is listed, and a bank statement ready before applying

 - You don’t have to host your website in China

 - You don’t need to have a Chinese company

 - Working with a reseller is better than Baidu directly

 - Foreign drug sellers, hospitals, and financial service providers face a much higher chance of rejection

-- When opening a new Baidu advertising account, you need to make a payment of 6500 RMB to Baidu
+- When opening a new Baidu advertising account, you need to make a payment of 5000 RMB or above to Baidu

 You may also be interested in: